Towards a Rigorous Statistical Analysis of Empirical Password Datasets: Empirical Analysis

-{\bf Are Password Cracking Models Guess Efficient?} Figure~\ref{fig:allcurves} demonstrates empirical cracking models are often much less guess efficient than an perfect knowledge attacker.
-In particular, if $\tilde{\lambda}_{G,M}$ denotes the percentage of passwords cracked by model $M$ withing $G$ guesses and $\tilde{\lambda}_{G,M} < \max\{ \mathtt{SamplingLB}(G,S), \mathtt{LPLB}(G,S)\}$ then we can be confident that a perfect knowledge attacker would crack more passwords.
+{\bf Are Password Cracking Models Guess Efficient?} Figure~\ref{fig:allcurves} demonstrates empirical cracking models are often much less guess efficient than an attacker who knows the distribution.
+In particular, if $\tilde{\lambda}_{G,M}$ denotes the percentage of passwords cracked by model $M$ withing $G$ guesses and $\tilde{\lambda}_{G,M} < \max\{ \mathtt{SamplingLB}(S,G), \mathtt{LPLB}(S,G)\}$ then we can be confident that a perfect knowledge attacker would crack more passwords.
 For example, Figure~\ref{fig:000webhostguessingcurves} (resp.
-Figure \ref{fig:brazzersguessingcurves}) shows that an attacker making $G=8390551$ (resp. $G=2101738$) guesses would crack {\em at most} $14\%$ (resp. $42.14\%$) of 000webhost (resp.
+Figure \ref{fig:brazzersguessingcurves}) shows that an attacker making $G=8390551$ (resp. $G=2097152$) guesses would crack {\em at most} $14\%$ (resp. $42.14\%$) of 000webhost (resp.
 Brazzers) passwords using any password cracking model.
 By contrast, our lower bounds indicate that an attacker who knows the password distribution will crack {\em at least} $39.16\%$ (resp. $58.05\%$) of 000webhost (resp.
 Brazzers) passwords.
 These results indicate that even state of the art password cracking models can be improved substantially.
-NIST guidelines for password hashing requires the use of moderately expensive password hashing functions such as PBKDF2 or even memory hard functions such as scrypt~\cite{percival2009stronger}, Argon2~\cite{biryukov2016argon2} or DRSample~\cite{CCS:AlwBloHAr17}.
-As guessing costs increase attackers will have additional incentives to develop password cracking models that are guess efficient.
+One policy implication of this finding is that higher levels of key stretching may be necessary to protect hashed passwords against offline brute-force attacks.

 {\bf Reducing the Uncertain Region:} The lower bound $\mathtt{ExtendedLB}$ extends our sampling based approach with empirical password cracking models.
 The lower bound eventually improves on $\mathtt{SamplingLB}$ and $\mathtt{LPLB}$ for sufficiently large $G$.
-For example, for Brazzers dataset when $G=1.04433\times 10^{16}$ our model based lower bound using neural network attack results ($\mathtt{ExtendedLB:NN}$) shows $\lambda_G\geq 96.47\%$ while the best of our other lower bounds is only $58.62\%$.
+For example, for Brazzers dataset when $G=10^{16}$ our model based lower bound using neural network attack results ($\mathtt{ExtendedLB:NN}$) shows $\lambda_G\geq 96.34\%$ while the best of our other lower bounds is only $58.62\%$.